 - The mattress should have no blood stains or discoloration (e.g., brownish-red spots).

 - When sun-dried or washed with soap and water, the sheets should be clean and wrinkle-free.
 If not washed regularly enough (at least weekly), consider laundering them instead of buying new ones every few months.

 Buy a mattress cover for every bedroom in your house.

-Whether you live in an apartment or a house, protecting all the mattresses in your home is essential.
+Protecting all the mattresses in your home is essential whether you live in an apartment or a house.
 Bed bug covers are easy to use and provide extra protection for your mattress.
 They are also inexpensive, usually less than $20 per cover.